tvecera/picopad-playground/README.md

 The code of this emulator is based on the original Picopad SDK source code.

+## Picopad SDK Pico SDK Fork

+Fork of the Picopad SDK, built on the Pico SDK.
+The goal was to add the capability to use libraries for the Pico SDK on the Picopad.

 ## Links

 - Picopad from Pajenicko e-shop